 It goes without saying that specialized knowledge is required.
 It is advisable for companies to consult with a qualified and licensed hazardous waste management company to gather further information.

-There are many opportunities for companies to evaluate their existing waste streams and find recycling opportunities.
+There are many opportunities for companies to evaluate their hazardous and non-hazardous waste streams and find recycling opportunities.
 A qualified company works with a variety of substances and will have the expertise to determine if your waste steams qualify for this type of reclassification and money saving options.